Prince-Vatsal/demo-first-repo/README.md

 # demo-first-repo
-This is my first GitHub Repository.
+This is my first Git Repository.